Gardeners Bounds Green: Recycling and Sustainability

 We work closely with local charities, environmental organisations and community gardens to expand reuse and redistribution.
 Partnerships focus on diverting usable materials—pots, soil sacks, tools and planters—to community projects and social enterprises that support low-income gardeners and training programmes.
 These collaborations help establish a circular approach where surplus materials are refurbished and rehomed rather than discarded.

-Low-emission van collecting garden waste on residential street Low-carbon vans and greener collection logistics are central to minimizing the carbon footprint of our waste collection.
+A close-up view of a person's hand holding a pair of hedge shears with orange and grey handles, actively trimming bright green ferns in a well-maintained garden, which features a lush, dense lawn, a variety of shrubs, and a partly blurred background of additional greenery.
+The garden appears to be in a residential outdoor space, with natural daylight illuminating the scene, highlighting the healthy foliage and the textured surface of the tools.
+The scene reflects ongoing garden maintenance typical of gardening services in Bounds Green, highlighting the importance of sustainable plant care and outdoor upkeep.
+Low-carbon vans and greener collection logistics are central to minimizing the carbon footprint of our waste collection.
 Where possible Gardeners Bounds Green uses electric and hybrid low-emission vans for local transfers and bulky-garden-waste pick-ups.
 Route scheduling software reduces empty running, and consolidated collection days for garden waste lower total miles driven.
 Over time this fleet transition contributes directly to our sustainability metrics and supports cleaner air in residential streets.

 Operational measures include staff training in waste segregation, on-the-ground audits at community collection points and seasonal drives to encourage residents and gardeners bounds green volunteers to avoid contamination in recycling streams.
 We also promote home composting with low-tech kits and shared compost bays for terrace and communal gardens, reducing the need for transport to transfer stations for organic material.